dlcs/protagonist/README.md

 ### Local Development

-Both docker-compose files will spin up a Postgres, [LocalStack](https://github.com/localstack/localstack) container and external resources like image-servers etc. Postgres connection details are specified via `.env` file (see `.env.dist` for example) and this is listening on `5452`.
+Both docker-compose files will spin up a Postgres, [LocalStack](https://github.com/localstack/localstack) container and external resources like image-servers etc. Postgres connection details are specified via `.env` file (see `.env.dist` for example) and this is listening on `:5452`.
 The LocalStack image will contain required resources, see [seed-resources.sh](./compose/localstack/seed-resources.sh) and these will be used by DLCS for S3 access.

 Using the connection and AWS details from `.env.dist` and `appsettings.Development.Example.json` will work by default.
 The `seed-resources.sh` file will seed AWS resources and EFMigrations will be run on Orchestrator startup is `"RunMigrations"` appsetting is `true`.

+> Note that full stack cannot be run until all elements have been sufficiently implemented.

 #### LocalStack